パスワードの安全性を高める

 Password Protection Best Practices for Digital Agencies

-July 5, 20225 min read
+2024-07-23T12:13:00.000Z9 min read

 Business

 Consider a typical day at a digital marketing agency.
 How many client and company accounts do you think you log into over the course of a day?
 Ten?
 Twenty?
 Amongst all the employees at a digital marketing agency, there could be hundreds of logins each day into private accounts.
-And that’s why password protection for digital agencies should be a top priority and not an afterthought.

 Unfortunately, many digital marketing agencies fail to follow password management best practices.
 Perhaps the most concerning example of poor password management is that nearly 70% of all Americans use the same password for multiple accounts, at home and at work.
 And when you consider that over 80% of all data breaches result from poor password security, the potential for a data breach in a digital marketing agency is monumental.